Icinga/icingaweb2-module-toplevelview/doc/20-Editor.md

 You have two options on saving:

 * Save to session - so you can test and review your edit
-* Save to disk - it is stored to disk and visible for everyone
+* Save to disk - it is stored to disk and visible for everyone with access

 When you have saved changes to your session, but not yet disk, the interface reminds you of that.